 Abram Goldberg OAM

-Abe Goldberg is a Holocaust survivor from Lodz.
-After having lost 15 members of his family to the Holocaust, Abe and his wife decided to emigrate to Australia in 1951 in search of a better life.
+Abram Goldberg is a Holocaust survivor from Lodz.
+After having lost 15 members of his family to the Holocaust, Abram and his wife decided to emigrate to Australia in 1951 in search of a better life.

-Abe’s story of survival and resilience is truly inspiring; he has dedicated his life to keeping the memory of the Holocaust alive and teaching its lessons.
-Abe was part of the founding group of the JHC in 1984 when it first opened its doors to the public, eventually going on to becoming a Board member in 1989, he is also on the Executive.
+Abram’s story of survival and resilience is truly inspiring; he has dedicated his life to keeping the memory of the Holocaust alive and teaching its lessons.
+Abram was part of the founding group of the JHC in 1984 when it first opened its doors to the public, eventually going on to becoming a Board member in 1989, he is also on the Executive.

 Paul is a Registered Architect in the state of Victoria & New South Wales.
 Through working in some of Melbourne’s leading architectural practices he developed a reputation for his utterly meticulous approach to architecture, design, and business of which skills bring to the JHC Board.